-The hollow core of each strand of alpaca fiber traps heat, making it ideal for winter garments.
+The hollow core of each strand of alpaca fiber traps heat, making it ideal for winter garments and extremely insulating.

 Alpacas yarn is water-resistant.
 This quality makes it an ideal choice for a wide range of projects, from hats and gloves to sweaters and blankets.
 The natural fibers of alpacas are hydrophobic, meaning they repel water.
 This makes alpaca yarn the perfect choice for knitwear and crocheted items that will be worn in wet or humid conditions.

 Alpaca yarn is hypoallergenic.
 This means that it’s safe for people with allergies to wear.
 Alpacas are not treated with chemicals or dyes, so their fiber is naturally hypoallergenic.
 In addition, alpaca fiber does not contain lanolin, which is a common allergen.

 For these reasons, alpaca yarn is a great choice for people with wool allergies.
 It’s also a good choice for baby clothes and blankets, as it’s gentle on the skin.